danpechi/mcp-workshop-pemex/README.md

     - "your-custom-scope"     # Additional scopes
 ```

-## 🧹 Workshop Management (For Instructors)
+## 🧹 Workshop Management

-### Cleanup After Workshop
+### Cleanup After Workshop (for workspace admins)

-The workshop creates user-specific resources that should be cleaned up afterwards:
+The workshop creates user-specific resources in the workspace that should be cleaned up afterwards:

 ```bash
 # List all workshop participants